Dino Rossi: 2004 gubernatorial campaign

 Rossi decided to run in November 2003, but was already facing an uphill battle in terms of money raised, low name identification with voters and trends established by the two prior GOP candidates for governor.
 The sitting Washington State Attorney General and Rossi's eventual opponent in the general election, Democrat Christine Gregoire, had already raised $1.15 million by December, only weeks after Rossi officially kicked off his campaign.
 Furthermore, the previous two GOP candidates for governor had lost their campaign bids by 16% and 18.7% in 1996 and 2000.

 In the November 2 election, over 2.8 million votes were cast for governor.
 After the initial vote count, Rossi led Gregoire by 261 votes.

 Washington State law required a recount because of the small margin.
 After the second count, Rossi again led, but by a smaller margin of 42 votes.
-After a third count, done by hand, Gregoire took a 129-vote lead (expanded to a 133-vote lead after Justice Bridges' decision threw out 4 votes for Rossi).
+After a third count, done by hand, Gregoire took a 129-vote lead (expanded to a 133-vote lead after a court decision threw out four votes for Rossi).

 King County's election department was sued by the Rossi campaign for its handling of ballots, including untracked use of a "ballot-on-demand" printing machine.
 Even before the election date, the U.S. Department of Justice threatened to sue Washington State for failing to mail military ballots overseas, generally assumed to be Republican votes.

 Republican leaders in Washington claimed there were enough disputed votes to change the outcome of the election and sued.
 On May 25, 2005, the judge hearing the lawsuit ruled that the Party did not provide enough evidence that the disputed votes were ineligible, or for whom they were cast, to enable the court to overturn the election.
 Rossi did not appeal to the state Supreme Court.

 The election is notable as the closest gubernatorial race in the history of the United States and was the subject of the Trova Heffernan book An Election for the Ages.